 - Leave of Absence Form (for External students only)

 Moving to another country to study, intern, work, and/or volunteer can be a challenging and stressful process.
-There are resources to assist you and your parents with the program: Academic Advisor & Dean, Student Enrollment Services, Study Abroad alumni, ISSS, and Office of Residence Life.
+There are resources to assist you and your parents with the program: Academic Advisor & Dean, Student Enrollment Services, Study Abroad alumni, ISSS, and Student Housing and Residential Education.

 Other resources include websites and organizations that provide information on student airfare, transportation, museum and accommodation discounts; reviews on nightlife, cuisine, and festivals; insider tips on jet lag, cultural adjustment, and cultural sensitivity.
 Feel free to ask us for specific referrals.